 I used fabric glue to secure the red felt shapes to the grey shirt and pants.
 Allow a few hours for the glue to dry completely.

-Step 4- Sew on game pieces
+Step 4- Sew (or glue) on game pieces

 If sewing is not your thing, feel free to use fabric glue for the white game pieces too.
 I sued a sewing machine to secure the game pieces to the grey t-shirt and sweatpants.
 This was super easy on all of the pieces except for the 2 on the arms of the t-shirt.
 The arms of my grey t-shirt are tight and made it tricky to get the sewing machine positioned correctly without sewing the sleeve to itself.
 Remember, fabric glue works great too!